-Raymond Mallon, senior economic advisor to the Australia-Vietnam Economic Reform Programme, analyses these achievements and discusses priority actions needed for Vietnam to become a more prosperous nation in the coming decades.
+Raymond Mallon, senior economic advisor to the Australia-Vietnam Economic Reform Programme, analyse these achievements and discusses priority actions needed for Vietnam to become a more prosperous nation in the coming decades.

 Further sector developments

-Another striking trend in 2019 was the rapid growth in IT-based services and the knowledge economy.
-Use of cashless payments systems jumped sharply.
-Most customs and tax payments are now being conducted through bank account transfers, and most formal businesses have registered for electronic tax payment systems.
-Rapidly growing numbers of people are paying power, telecoms, and water bills using non-cash systems.
+Another striking trend in 2019 was the rapid growth in IT-based services and the knowledge economy, Use of cashless payments systems jumped sharply.
+Most customs and tax payments are now being conducted through bank account transfers, and most formal businesses have registered for electronic lax payment systems, Rapidly growing numbers of people are paying power, telecoms, and water bills using non-cash systems.
 This promotes efficiency and transparency, and reduces opportunities for corruption and tax avoidance.

 The economy has recorded sharp increases in the amounts of investment capital raised for digital startups and expansion, including for agriculture, e-commerce, and financial technology.
-The National Digital Transformation Plan targets Vietnam to be among the top-four ASEAN digitalised economies by 2025.
+The National Digital Transformation Plan targets Vietnam to be among the top-four ASEAN digitalized economies by 2025,

 Tourism is another increasingly important sector.
-After several decades of sustained growth, tourism is now a major contributor to national employment and income growth.
-Importantly, the economic benefits of tourism are reaching people in rural areas that tend to benefit less from the development of industry and other services.
+After several decades of sustained growth, tourism is now a major contributor to national employment and income growth, Importantly, the economic benefits of tourism arc reaching people in rural areas that tend to benefit less from the development of industry and other services.